21 Headless CMS Platforms That You Should Check Out

 8. Agility CMS

-landing page of Agility CMS which is a headless CMS platform Agility CMS is one of the most used content management systems.
+Agility CMS is one of the most used content management systems.
 Page and module management is functional in this platform.
 Content editors and marketers can use this platform easily.
-Famous companies such as Pepsico, Mitsubishi Electric use Agility CMS.
+Famous companies such as Pepsico and Mitsubishi Electric use Agility CMS.

 Pros: